Louis Couperus Museum

 The Louis Couperus Museum was a museum located in the Archipelbuurt neighbourhood of The Hague.
 The museum celebrated the life and work of the Belle Époque writer Louis Couperus.
 On 15 May 2024 the museum closed due to lack of funding.

 Location

-The museum was founded in 1996 by Caroline de Westenholz, step daughter of Albert Vogel jr. (1924-1982), a biographer of Couperus, and housed in his former art gallery.
-The museum, which was located at Javastraat 17, was within walking distance of a number of addresses where Louis Couperus has lived himself, including:
+The museum was founded in 1996 by Caroline de Westenholz, stepdaughter of Albert Vogel jr. (1924–1982), a biographer of Couperus, and housed in his former art gallery.
+The museum, which was located at Javastraat 17, was within walking distance of a number of addresses where Louis Couperus lived, including: